All companies

 The LLM Gateway is AssemblyAI's layer that lets developers run frontier LLMs from OpenAI, Anthropic, and Google directly against a transcript — summarization, Q&A, custom prompts.
 It is billed per million input and output tokens at each model's published rate, separately from transcription costs.
 It is the productized evolution of LeMUR.

-What is the difference between AssemblyAI's Universal-2 and Universal-3 Pro models?
+What is the difference between AssemblyAI's Universal-2 and Universal-3.5 Pro models?

 Universal-2 is the lower-cost async model at $0.15/hr, supporting 99 languages with excellent accuracy.
-Universal-3 Pro is the most accurate model at $0.21/hr, leading on multilingual word error rate.
-For real-time use, AssemblyAI offers Universal-Streaming, Whisper-Streaming, and Universal-3 Pro Streaming.
-(The older SLAM-1 model is deprecated.)
+Universal-3.5 Pro is the most accurate model at $0.21/hr, leading on multilingual word error rate.
+For real-time use, AssemblyAI offers Universal-Streaming and Universal-Streaming Multilingual (both $0.15/hr) and Universal-3.5 Pro Realtime ($0.45/hr).

 Does AssemblyAI offer enterprise pricing?